Hall Road Greenway re-opens - Peters Bridge now fully accessible

-The delay was caused by problems with customised traffic lights, designed to speed bus traffic and minimise environmental impact after Trenport, the developer of the new Peters Village community near Wouldham, upgraded Hall Road within a new roads plan approved as part of the scheme’s planning permission.
+The delay was caused by problems with customised traffic lights, designed to prioritise bus traffic and minimise environmental impact after Trenport, the developer of the new Peters Village community near Wouldham, upgraded Hall Road within a new roads plan approved as part of the scheme’s planning permission.

 A Trenport spokesman said: “Our site contractor, BAM Nuttall, had unforeseen issues with these lights but, after several false starts, we are pleased to report that the lights are now fully operational and approved by Kent County Council Highways' Department – the required certificate was issued by the authority.